Golf has been played in the Malvern area since the late 1800’s, initially mostly on common land.

 The current composite MacKenzie-Hawtree course comprises the following:-

 In 2000 the present clubhouse was opened.
-This replaced the original Wood Farm farmhouse that, with various modifications, had severed for 70 years as the clubhouse.
+This replaced the original Wood Farm farmhouse that, with various modifications, had served for 70 years as the clubhouse.

 The Worcestershire Golf Club is proud to be a member club of the Alister MacKenzie Society.
 You can visit their website by clicking here.